thoughtbot/ios-on-rails/book/rails/introduction.md

 communication is both key and challenging on all software development teams, it can be especially challenging when working across teams that speak different programming languages.
-While Rails developers and iOS developers alike speak “JSON”, we found that asking iOS developers to stay up to date with API changes using source code on GitHub was difficult.
+While Rails developers and iOS developers alike speak "JSON", we found it difficult to ask iOS developers to stay up to date with API changes using source code on GitHub.

 A solution we found for keeping all developers in sync was using GitHub’s wiki feature as a source of API documentation.
-While updating the wiki after each API change required a small amount of work for our Rails developers, having an place where iOS developers could find up-to-date API documentation was an invaluable resource.
+While updating the wiki after each API change required a small amount of work for our Rails developers, a place where iOS developers could find up-to-date API documentation was an invaluable resource.
 You can see how we structure our wiki [here](https://github.com/thoughtbot/ios-on-rails/wiki).